Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-create-barcode-in-word.md

 <img loading="lazy" src="/images/step6qr.webp" alt="">

-The QR4Office box will show up in the right side bar
+The QR4Office box will show up in the right sidebar

 <img loading="lazy" src="/images/step9qr.webp" alt="">

 ## Step 7:

 The customization begins.
-At first there is a dropdown menu that displays “http://” or “https://” if you click on it, you will see different things you can create QR code for e.g. a URL, an email using the mailto:, your telephone number, SMS and geo location.
+At first there is a dropdown menu that displays “http://” or “https://” if you click on it, you will see different things you can create QR code for e.g. a URL, an email using the mail to:, your telephone number, SMS and geolocation.

 <img loading="lazy" src="/images/step7qr.webp" alt="">

 ## Step 8:

-If you want to convert a link or URL of a website, a pdf document or a google sheet which is online, just type in the URL in the box available.
+If you want to convert a link or URL of a website, a PDF document or a Google sheet which is online, just type in the URL in the box available.

 Remember if the already has https:// attached, make sure to remove it as you have already selected it in the dropdown menu.
 Also note that there is a difference between http:// and https:// which is, https:// is secure while http:// is not.